moazzamk/slim-angular/README.md

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this commands from the directory in the project's root directory

-    php composer.phar create-project slim/slim-skeleton [my-app-name]
+    php composer.phar install

-Replace `[my-app-name]` with the desired directory name for your new application.
-You'll want to:
+    cd public; bower

 * Point your virtual host document root to your new application's `public/` directory.
 * Ensure `logs/` is web writeable.